ycYiwei/COMP-551-Applied-Machine-Learning/README.md

 ## Mini-Project 3

-Implemented a multilayer perceptron from scratch and analyzed its performance on image classification using the Fashion-MNIST dataset with varying activation function, regularization and normalization methods
+Implemented a multilayer perceptron from scratch and analyzed its performance on image classification using the Fashion-MNIST dataset with varying activation function, regularization and normalization methods; built convolutional neural network with PyTorch and tested how different hyperparameter values affect its performance on the Fashion-MNIST dataset

 ## Mini-Project 4